-what is their sustainable growth rate in 2020 when they ipo?

-sustainable growth =

-what is the maximum growth rate they can achieve without additional equity or debt financing sustainable growth = retained earnings is part of equity....which is how much profits we have derived over the years.
+what is their sustainable growth rate in 2020 when they ipo? sustainable growth = what is the maximum growth rate they can achieve without additional equity or debt financing sustainable growth = (ending equity - beginning equity) / beginning equity retained earnings is part of equitywhich is how much profits we have derived over the years.